Colorado soldier killed in combat in Afghanistan

 LOVELAND, Colo.
-(AP) — A Colorado soldier has been killed in combat n Afghanistan.
+(AP) — A Colorado soldier has been killed in combat in Afghanistan.

-The Defense Department said Tuesday 22-year-old Spc.
+The Defense Department said Tuesday that 22-year-old Spc.
 Gabriel D. Conde of Loveland died April 30 after he was hit by enemy small arms fire in the Tagab District of Afghanistan.

 The Army is investigating.